Powerstar VO-LITE undergoes laboratory testing for pharmaceutical industry

 Examples of previous independent tests include that from American Electric Power (AEP) at the famous Dolan research centre.
-You can find the AEP report here.

 There have been a lot of advancements in recent years which has enhanced the performance of electrical equipment and improved its overall efficiencies.
-This can occasionally spark a conversation around how viable voltage optimisation is within new builds and on new plant equipment.
+This can occasionally spark a conversation around how viable voltage regulation is within new builds and on new plant equipment.

-Whilst it is undeniable that newer equipment is more efficient and within the pharmaceutical industry, newer equipment is the standard, the Powerstar range of voltage optimisation solutions not only provide savings from efficiencies (though on older equipment they can be significant) but also by utilising the excess voltage in a notably different way to other systems.
+Whilst it is undeniable that newer equipment is more efficient and within the pharmaceutical industry, newer equipment is the standard, the Powerstar range of voltage regulation solutions not only provide savings from efficiencies (though on older equipment they can be significant) but also by utilising the excess voltage in a notably different way to other systems.

 Powerstar holds a patent on its design and whilst similar in principle and application to other voltage optimisation systems, the design allows for additional savings to be made through a process called negative power or ‘back EMF‘.